MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ### -ProxyAccessType

-Determines which mechanism is used to resolve the host name.
-The acceptable values for this parameter are:
+Determines which mechanism is used to resolve the hostname.
+The acceptable values for this parameter
+are:

-- IEConfig
+- `IEConfig`
-- WinHttpConfig
+- `WinHttpConfig`
-- AutoDetect
+- `AutoDetect`
-- NoProxyServer
+- `NoProxyServer`
-- None
+- `None`

-The default value is None.
+The default value is `None`.

 For information about the values of this parameter, see [ProxyAccessType Enumeration](/dotnet/api/system.management.automation.remoting.proxyaccesstype).